helenmak/Pet-hotel-bot/README.md

 The application is divided into two main parts:

 __Frontend (Telegram Mini-App)__: This part of the application is responsible for the user interface of Telegram Bot Mini-App.
-It is built with React.\
+It is built with React using react-scripts library.\
 __Backend (Telegram Bot)__: The backend of the Telegram Bot.
 It is implemented in Node.js.

 ## Getting Started